Declanjr/TrafficLights/README.md

-"#This is a Traffic Lights State machine diagram"
+"#This is a Traffic Lights State machine diagram  ID 24747"

 1. Initial State - "North and South Red":
 •	Traffic lights on North-South roads are RED